-When you think about winning the lottery, you can probably see yourself crowing, "We're happy, happy, happy!"
+When you think about winning the lottery, you can probably imagine that all of your problems will be solved instantly.
 It's harder to imagine yourself wishing that you had torn up the lottery ticket instead of cashing it in.

 Losing a large windfall, whether it comes from a lottery jackpot, a sweepstakes prize, or a sudden inheritance, happens more often than you might think.
 The National Endowment for Financial Education states that "70 percent of all people who suddenly receive large amounts of money will lose that money within a few years."

-The good news is, it doesn't have to be that way.
+The good news is, you don't have to be one of them.
 While there are some very unhappy lottery winners, many more manage their money and relationships wisely and stay happy after the win.
-Here are some tips to help you prepare for winning the lottery without losing your shirt.
+Here are some tips to help you prepare to win the lottery without losing your shirt.

 1. Keep Your Lottery Win as Private as You Can